wdouglascampbell/secure-macos-scripts/README.md

 1. If you are prompted with a dialog asking for permission to allow "Terminal" access to the files in the folder containing the script, click OK.
 1. Provide the requested passwords as prompted.
 1. Once the script has finished, the Pre-Boot Authentication account will no longer exist.

+### ```u4-generate-new-recovery-key.command```

+This script is used to generate a new recovery key for FileVault and store it in a file in the script folder.

+1. Double-click the script ```u4-generate-new-recovery-key.command```.
+1. If you are prompted with a dialog asking for permission to allow "Terminal" access to the files in the folder containing the script, click OK.
+1. Provide the requested passwords as prompted.
+1. Once the script has finished, you will be prompted to store the file with the recovery key in a safe location (e.g. uploading to your company Google Drive).